What Is Enthalpy?

 The relationship between enthalpy and entropy:

-The relationship between enthalpy and entropy can be seen to calculate the Gibbs free energy.
-Josiah Willard Gibbs developed Gibbs energy in the 1870s.
-He termed it as available energy of a system that can be used to do work.
+The relationship between enthalpy and entropy can be seen during the calculation of the Gibbs free energy.
+Josiah Willard Gibb’s developed Gibbs energy in the 1870s.
+He termed it as the available energy of a system that can be used to do work.
 It is defined as the sum of the enthalpy of a system and the product of the entropy and temperature of the system.
 It is denoted as G.

 G = H + TS

 The change in Gibbs energy is given as ΔG = ΔH – TΔS